Skip to main content

 Training Resource: Here is a visual representation of how these operators work in practice.

-TIP: It is best practice to capitalize Boolean Operators, though no longer required as it makes maintenance of search strings a lot easier.
+TIP: Capitalizing Boolean operators is best practice, though it is no longer required, as it makes the maintenance of search strings much easier.

 Modifying a Boolean Search